Ritika-Das/Ritika-Das/README.md

 - 🌱 I’m currently learning (and looking up stuff on) how to give some of my favourite music a digital rendition.<nbsp>
 - 📫 How to reach me: You can view my activity [here](https://www.linkedin.com/in/ritika-das-ece/), where I get to know an ounce more about topics I care for.<nbsp>
 - 😄 Pronouns: She/Her <nbsp>
-- ⚡ Fun fact: I love learning languages in my free time so that when I go to sleep, I can dream of conversing with "foreign natives" about their professions like sandwich makers, farmers, decorators and even coders.
+- ⚡ Fun fact: I love learning languages in my free time so that when I go to sleep, I can dream of conversing with "foreign natives" about their professions like sandwich makers, farmers, decorators and even coders.<br>
   ![Ritika's GitHub stats](https://github-readme-stats.vercel.app/api?username=Ritika-Das&show_icons=true&title_color=FFFFFF&icon_color=A3FF00&text_color=FEF23C&bg_color=24055C)![ReadMe Card](https://github-readme-stats.vercel.app/api/pin/?username=Ritika-Das&repo=3D_Piezoelectric_Shoe&show_icons=true&title_color=FFFFFF&icon_color=FFFF00&text_color=FFFFF4&bg_color=043E32)
 <!--
 **Ritika-Das/Ritika-Das** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started: